 Furthermore, machine learning can scan your enterprise’s network far faster than any human could, allowing your SIEM or security analytics solution to catch threats and data breaches faster.
 This is crucial—as too many businesses have learned, breaches can be quiet and avoid detection until it is far too late.

-As stated above, machine learning in SIEM is still very much in its infancy and therefore can suffer from the issues that plague any new technology.
+As stated above, AI in SIEM is still very much in its infancy and therefore can suffer from the issues that plague any new technology.
 Much like SIEM and security analytics overall, machine learning does require time and attention to make sure it is functioning properly and optimally.
 Furthermore, it is dependent on investigation triggers and understanding behavioral patterns—therefore its algorithms’ effectiveness can be hobbled by poor inputs.